hiibolt/niu-metis-documentation/src/chapter_3_2.md

 Almost every conceivable project can be run on Metis using this technique, from CUDA-based quantum simulations, to machine learning models, to facial recognition software.

 For those whos' projects are complete using this tactic, you can safely stop reading here, if you would like.
-If SSH automation (Chapter 4.1) interests you, you can also safely skip to that chapter.
+If SSH automation (**Chapter 4.1**) interests you, you can also safely skip to that chapter.

-The next chapter, Chapter 3.3, will provide insight into writing your own base images from the ground up, and some tactics for optimizing base images for build-time and size.
+The next chapter, **Chapter 3.3**, will provide insight into writing your own base images from the ground up, and some tactics for optimizing base images for build-time and size.